I’m not rich enough to buy cheap things, says an old proverb.

 Some benefits of scrubbing your list are:

-Improved email deliverability.
-You won’t have to worry whether your email reached intended recipients.
-A great deliverability rate, in turns, vouches for you in the sense that you won’t be flagged as a spammer by your ESP.
+A great deliverability rate, in turn, vouches for you in the sense that you won’t be flagged as a spammer by your ESP.

 Even if you’re regularly scrubbing your data and eliminating inactive contacts, merging the duplicates, and completing the missing entries, your sales data hygiene won’t be properly maintained if you let bad data into your CRM.